 Partners may need trauma-specific treatment such as Somatic Experiencing® or EMDR (Eye Movement Desensitization & Reprocessing Therapy).
 You will also need to begin the process of creating physical, emotional and sexual safety which will involve good self-care, boundaries and testing for sexually transmitted diseases if appropriate.

-While there has been a much needed shift away from the co-addiction model toward a trauma-focused approach, I like to think of these seemingly opposing forces as a “both/and” rather than an “either/or.”
+While there has been a much needed shift away from the co-addiction model toward a trauma-focused approach, these seemingly opposing forces are better thought of as a “both/and” rather than an “either/or.”
 The trauma of sexual betrayal is quite real AND many partners have unresolved issues that may interfere with their healing.

 Acknowledging and addressing trauma symptoms early in the process provides a foundation on which partners can build their healing and empowerment.
 Going deeper into her personal individual work after the crisis will help her grow and thrive even after betrayal.